-Ending hunger and food insecurity is an unfinished battle we face as Americans.
+Fighting for food justice is an ongoing American battle as we take action to end hunger and food insecurity.
 The Food Research & Action Center reports that 10% of households in the United States experience food insecurity.
 While it can be difficult to address such a large-scale issue, confronting hunger in your own community can lead to a long-standing ripple effect.

 Take these steps to help relieve hunger in your community.